Misibis Bay (TV series)

-Misibis Bay is a Philippine mini television drama series to be broadcast by TV5 starring Ritz Azul, Christopher De Leon, Daniel Matsunaga, Vin Abrenica, Victor Silayan, Megan Young, Malak So Shdifat and Luke Jickain.
-It premiered on July 1, 2013 on the network's primetime block.
+Misibis Bay is a 2013 Philippine television drama series broadcast by TV5.
+Directed by Monti P. Pirungao, it stars Ritz Azul, Christopher de Leon, Daniel Matsunaga, Vin Abrenica, Victor Silayan, Megan Young, Malak So Shdifat and Luke Jickain.
+It aired from July 1 to August 30, 2013.

 The series is the third offering of TV5 Mini Serye.
 Like its first offering, Sa Ngalan ng Ina and its second offering, Nandito Ako, the show is intended for six-week run, but the series was extended for two weeks due to its successful ratings.

 Overview

 Set in Bicol's breathtaking resort of the same name, MISIBIS BAY is TV5's mini-serye about Maita Ramirez, a poor girl whose life turns around when she marries resort magnate Anthony Cadiz.
 But can an uneducated girl from the slums survive the privileged world of the rich?
 Starring TV5 Princess Ritz Azul in her first daring role, Misibis Bay (TV Series) heats up the rainy season with its steamy story of love, betrayal, revenge, and desire.